Contests, giveaways, and sweepstakes — they’re incredible fun for creating awareness and generating leads for your brand.

 Don’t Require A Purchase to Participate in Your Sweepstakes

 You’ve probably already got this, but it bears repeating.
-Do not require your participants to purchase anything to enter your sweepstakes.
+Do not require your participants to purchase anything to enter your giveaway.
 This point goes back to the whole idea of “consideration.”

 Do Create and Publish Official Rules

-Make your official rules widely available and ensure they comply with applicable federal, state, and local laws.
+Make your contest or giveaway rules widely available and ensure they comply with applicable federal, state, and local laws.

 Preface your rules and conditions with a statement regarding no purchase necessary.